Analytics FAQs & topics

 Excluded from Analytics

-The Tags filter for Analytics reports offer team tags only, and not private tags.
+The Tags filter for Analytics reports offer shared tags only, and not private tags.
 You currently are not able to run reports on your private tags.

 Items that are marked as spam in Front or arrive to Front marked as spam are excluded from analytics.

 Auto-replies are ignored by the analytics; they do not count as a reply and do not generate a reply time.

 You may have an external alias set up that is not directly added to Front as a channel, but is routed to a channel in Front.
 In this case, the alias address will not show up in Analytics report filters because this channel is not officially connected to Front.